 | |

-Corn futures are 5 to 6 cents lower at midday Wednesday; soybean futures are
+Corn futures are 5 to 6 cents higher at midday Wednesday; soybean futures

-1 to 2 cents lower; wheat futures are 6 to 8 cents lower.
+are 2 to 3 cents higher; wheat futures are 12 to 17 cents higher.

 David M. Fiala